davenaylor/postie/readme.txt

     * You can include images in the excerpt by using the shortcode #eimg1#,
       #eimg2# etc.

+= Post type =
+  You can specify the post type by including it as the first part of the subject E.g. <post type>//<real subject>

 = Category and tag handling =
 * If you put a category name in the subject with a : it will be used as the category for the post